Art-Sells/Arells/Build-Notes.md

 - **HPM Wrapper**
 - - **Mock Up:**
 - - - Work on Importing/Exporting functionalieies
-- - - - importAmount works essentially she same as "Buying" except we're adding to VactTa instead of Vatop/Vact a button is not triggered but rather, the system (or importAmount reloads every 30 seconds?) (can the system/api be able to tell once more Bitcoin has been added and set a new Vatop Group?) possibly create a button to import, but the action is not triggered immidiately, only read from the "importAmount" reload?
-- - - - exportAmount works essentially the same as "Selling" except we're taking from VactTa instead of Vatop/Vact
+- - - - importAmount works essentially the same as "Buying" except, it loads every 10 seconds to see if any Bitcoin Amount has been imported (I guess we need to set a method to see if the acVactTas increases without the buyAmount triggered, if so, then this is an importAmount, if acVactTas increases with buttonAmount triggered, this is not importAmount)... importAmount obviously is an exterior catching method so maybe we need to enture it reloads every 10 seconds?
+- - - Set Manual Date (within the coinGecko Api),
 - - - Transactions Attribute
-- - - - Sold Amount (Date: mm/dd/yr, Bitcoin Amount, $ Amount)
+- - - - Sold Amount (Date: mm/dd/yr, Bitcoin-Amount-Sold(stamps from bitcoinSellAmount), $ Sold-Amount(stamps from sellAmount))
-- - - - Bought Amount (Date: mm/dd/yr, Bitcoin Amount, $ Amount)
+- - - - Bought Amount (Date: mm/dd/yr, Bitcoin-Amount-Bought(stamps from bitcoinBuyAmount), $ Bought-Amount(stamps from buyAmount))
-- - - - Withdrew Amount (Date: mm/dd/yr, $ Amount, "arells.com/bankaccount")
+- - - - Withdrew Amount (Date: mm/dd/yr, $ Withdrew-Amount(stamps from withdrawAmount), "arells.com/bankaccount")
-- - - - Exported Amount (Date: mm/dd/yr, Bitcoin Amount, Link)
+- - - - Exported Amount (Date: mm/dd/yr, Exported Amount(stamps from exportAmount), Link)
 - - Test Entire Mock-Up Before completing the below Wrappers
 - **Possibly a plaid wraper (saves bank account/plaid info if connected)**
+- - Bank Account Attribute
+- - - Plaid Info?
 - **Possibly a Kraken Wrapper to pull Bitcoin to Buy & Sell?**
+- Test Entire Exporting, Importing, Buying, Selling and Withdrawing process (change manualBitcoinPrice and manualDate in coinGeckoApi/HPMContext to automated)
+- - Buy/Sell buttons connect to plaid (if not connected)
+- - acVacts: Entire Wallet (stripe?) amount (export|sell/import/buy takes/adds here)
+- - acVactTas: Entire Bitcoin amount (export|sell/import/buy takes/adds here)
+- - acVactsAts: Subtracts from Entire Wallet amount
+- - acVactTaAts: Subtracts from Entire Bitcoin amount

 ### Home(redirects to Account if logged in)
-- if holding, sell display none, holding display true.
+- if acVactsAts = 0 sell display none, holding display true, else opposite
-- Reloads ((B)Price, (A)(B)Price, Wallet, and profits animation css) every 5 seconds from coin gecko API wrapper?
+- Reloads ((B)Price, (A)(B)Price, Wallet, and profits animation css) every 10 seconds from coin gecko API wrapper?

  #### (B) Price = Bitcoin Price API